Our society made

 This man is the leader of the Cabinet-Level Department of Homeland

 Security.
-He shares responsibility for the deaths of thousands of
+He shares responsibility for the deaths of

 American citizens.